taker1988/ts6-overlay/README.md

 ### Installation & Usage
 1. Download the latest `ts_overlay.exe` from the [Releases](https://github.com/taker1988/ts6-overlay/releases) page.
 2. Run the executable.
-3. Open TeamSpeak 6 and authorize the new connection request for the overlay.
+3. Open TeamSpeak 6 and authorize the new connection request for the overlay (Settings [gear icon bottom left] -> Remote Apps). **Note:** The application connects via the default port 5899.
 4. Right-click the red icon in your System Tray to adjust settings or lock the overlay.

 ---